RESIDENCE HALL RULES & REGULATIONS

 - Residents wishing to have their children visit the residence halls outside of 11 am to midnight should consult with their Area Coordinator.
 Consistent overnight visits are not permitted.

-- Roommate permission must be obtained for all guest visitation.
+- Roommate permission must be obtained for all guest visitations.

-- This policy does not apply in the Village Houses and Apartments.
+- This policy does not apply in the Village Houses and Village Apartments.